-Oral Gallium Nitrate Restores Soundness in Horses with Navicular Disease - A Pilot Study
+Oral Gallium Nitrate Restores Soundness in Horses with Navicular Disease: A Pilot Study of 100 Horses

 Navicular disease, also termed navicular syndrome or caudal heel syndrome, in horses cause much foot pain and lameness.
 Classical treatments often do not provide satisfactory results and the horse remains lame and occasionally the horse must be euthanized.
 Little is known of the etiology of navicular disease.
 A hypothesis was advanced that gallium nitrate, a compound reported to have anti-inflammatory, anti-bacterial, anti-hypercalcemic and anti-bone-resorptive activity, would be a safe and effective treatment for navicular syndrome.
 Horses diagnosed with navicular syndrome, and non-responsive to classical treatments were treated orally with 500 cc of a one percent gallium nitrate (1.36 grams elemental gallium/day) aqueous solution.
 Treatment reduced mean pain scores fifty percent within 14 days, as measured using a five point scale of observed lameness.
 Mean pain scores for the second two-week period were statistically lower than the mean pain scores of the first two-week period (p < 0.0001).
 Complete soundness was achieved in 33 out of 83 horses in less than 28 days, with 24 out of the remaining 50 horses showing improvement in that period, for a total of 57 (69%) horses becoming better.
 None were worsened and none were euthanized.
 Most horses remained sound long after treatment ended.
 No side effects, toxicity or sequela were reported.
 Oral gallium nitrate is new and effective treatment for navicular syndrome that appears much more effective than previous treatments, and it is becoming a first-line treatment for navicular syndrome.
 Future trials and field use of gallium nitrate to treat navicular syndrome in horses should follow a continuous dosage protocol, not the two-week on / two-week off protocol described here.